engineeranalyst/HR-Analytics-Analysis/README.md

 ## 📋 Executive Summary
 I performed a comprehensive sentiment analysis of a dataset containing HR data.

-Fot this project, transformed a raw, fragmented HR survey dataset into a high-performance, interactive **Diagnostic Dashboard**.
+Fot this project, I transformed a raw, fragmented HR survey dataset into a high-performance, interactive **Diagnostic Dashboard**.

 The goal was to move beyond simple "Ad Hoc" data requests and provide HR leadership with a persistent "Tactical HUD" to monitor organizational health.